-The WPL Annual Global Summit 2017 will be hosted, in cooperation with the Althingi – Iceland’s Parliament – and the Government of Iceland, in Reykjavík on 28-30 November.
+The WPL Annual Global Summit 2017 was hosted, in cooperation with the Althingi – Iceland’s Parliament – and the Government of Iceland, in Reykjavík on 28-30 November.

-This high-level conference will bring together at least 250 female political leaders from all over the world.
+This high-level conference brought together at least 300 female political leaders from all over the world.

 More info: firstname.lastname@example.org

-The 2017 Annual Global Summit is organised by Women in Parliaments (WIP) and Women Government Leaders (WGL), communities of the Women Political Leaders Global Forum (WPL).
+The 2017 Annual Global Summit was organised by Women in Parliaments (WIP) and Women Government Leaders (WGL), communities of the Women Political Leaders Global Forum (WPL).

-The Annual Global Summit takes place in collaboration with the Council of Women World Leaders (CWWL), whose Chair, President Dalia Grybauskaite of Lithuania, will convene CWWL’s network of women Prime Ministers and Presidents.
+The Annual Global Summit took place in collaboration with the Council of Women World Leaders (CWWL), whose Chair, President Dalia Grybauskaite of Lithuania, convened CWWL’s network of women Prime Ministers and Presidents.

-The Summit will take place under the special aegis of Vigdís Finnbogadóttir.
+The Summit took place under the special aegis of Vigdís Finnbogadóttir.
 Icelanders made Vigdis Finnbogadottir the world’s first democratically elected woman president in 1980.
 Finnbogadottir, who served longer as president than any woman from any country, also founded the Council of Women World Leaders (CWWL) twenty years ago.

-Iceland is the global champion of gender equality and the 2017 Annual Global Summit – titled, “We Can Do It!” – will provide a unique opportunity to showcase the Icelandic way to gender equality, as well as providing a forum for exchange on political best practices and experiences, leading to impact on legislation and political agenda-setting.
+Iceland is the global champion of gender equality and the 2017 Annual Global Summit – titled, “We Can Do It!” – provided a unique opportunity to showcase the Icelandic way to gender equality, as well as a forum for exchange on political best practices and experiences, leading to impact on legislation and political agenda-setting.

 The Women in Parliaments Global Forum (WIP) in cooperation with the House of Representatives of Jordan hosted the WIP Global Summit 2016 (4-6 May 2016).
 This Summit, co-organised with the Organisation for Economic Cooperation and Development (OECD), was the first of its kind to be held in a Middle East North African (MENA) country and brought together female Parliamentarians from all over the world.